-How to Use Your Website Attract and Retain Customers
+Use Website Design to Attract and Retain Customers

 There’s a reason why you’re more likely to find an old “Yellow Pages” phonebook in an antique shop than someone’s home.
 Like rotary telephones, black and white televisions and typewriters before it, new technology basically left the printed directory in the dust.
 We all know most people now go online to gather information, but did you know 90% of American adults use the internet?
 And they’re not just searching for phone numbers either.

-Today’s consumer performs research like never before, rifling through review sites and brand pages in pursuit of a reason to proceed with purchase.
+Today’s consumers are doing research like never before.
+Rifling through review sites and brand pages in pursuit of a reason to proceed with a purchase.
 If a potential customer visited your website, would it nudge them to make a purchase?
 If the answer is no, check out the three tips below that can help you better leverage your online presence to gain new customers and make your current customers happier.

 1. Make your website design mobile-friendly

 Customers want an experience that works for the device they’re using at that time.
 A website designed only for desktop will deliver a poor experience on mobile phones.
 Users will have to endlessly zoom and scroll to find what they’re looking for.

 As of February of this year, reports pegged mobile devices as the source of 48% of worldwide web page views.
 Are you equipped to handle that kind of traffic?
 Customers want an experience that works for the device they’re using at that time.
 A website designed only for the desktop will deliver a poor experience on mobile phones.
 Users will have to endlessly zoom and scroll to find what they’re looking for.
 In addition, certain desktop website functionality simply won’t work on a mobile device.
 You should know that a mobile-friendly site is more likely to rank in search results in Google.
 Google will reward brands that cater to user experience.